gdha/www.it3.be/projects/cfg2html.md

 Cfg2html works on Linux, HP-UX, SunSO, AIX...

-Come to our presentation at [FOSDEM 2014](https://fosdem.org/2014/schedule/event/cfg2html/) on February 2td 2014 at 10:20.
+The presentation given at [FOSDEM 2014](https://fosdem.org/2014/schedule/event/cfg2html/) on February 2td 2014 is available, but also the [video that was made by the FOSDEM team](http://ftp.heanet.ie/mirrors/fosdem-video/2014/H2215_Ferrer/Sunday/Linux_Configuration_Collector.webm).

 See our [GitHub Source development tree](https://github.com/cfg2html/cfg2html) and clone it to your system via: